Malachi Mitchell-Thomas: Career

 Mitchell-Thomas started racing in supermoto at the age of 13.
 He took part in the Simoncelli Foundation Supermoto Charity event, in Italy, at the age of 16.

-He started pure road racing back in 2014 at the Isle of Man, in the Southern 100.
+Mitchell-Thomas started pure road racing back in 2014 at the Isle of Man, in the Southern 100.
 Mitchell-Thomas made his debut at the Snaefell Mountain Course in the same year, finishing in fourth position at the Manx Grand Prix.
 He then won the Senior Manx Grand Prix in 2015, aged just 19, setting a new race lap record in the process.

 In 2016, Mitchell-Thomas was signed by Cookstown Burrows Engineering Racing to race in the upcoming motorcycling season, a deal that included a participation in the Isle of Man TT.
 Mitchell-Thomas won three races at the Mid Antrim 150, and finished on the podium at the Cookstown 100 and Tandragee 100.
 At the 2016 North West 200, he finished in fifth place in the Thursday Supertwin race, and in fourth place in the Saturday Supersport race, a few hours before his death.